ChrSchu90/CryptomatorVaultSync/README.md

 CRYPTOMATOR_VAULT_FIX_PERMISSIONS=false
 ```

-On NAS or shared-folder setups, the vault may also be opened from another device over SMB or another network share.
-In that case, the container may need to run with the same user ID but a different effective group ID, and files may need to remain group-writable.
+On NAS or shared-folder setups, the encrypted vault may also be opened from another device over SMB or another network share.
+In this case, the container may need to run with the same user ID as the share user, but with a different effective group ID.

 `UMASK=002` creates group-writable files and directories.
 This can help avoid permission issues when files created by the container are later modified or deleted from another device.

-`CRYPTOMATOR_VAULT_FIX_PERMISSIONS=true` additionally fixes permissions on the encrypted Cryptomator vault after each sync.
+`CRYPTOMATOR_VAULT_FIX_PERMISSIONS=true` fixes permissions on the encrypted Cryptomator vault after each sync.
 It adds user/group read-write access and sets the setgid bit on directories.
 This can be required when the vault is accessed through a network share and files need to be modified or deleted from another device.

 Make sure the configured `PUID` and `PGID` have read access to `/sync` and read/write access to `/vault-encrypted`, `/state`, and any mounted config files.

-> [!NOTE]
-> `Synology Cloud Sync` may not immediately detect changes written by Docker containers.
-If you use `Cloud Sync` to upload the encrypted vault, a `rescan` or `service restart` may be required before new vault files are uploaded.
->
-> For reliable upstream uploads on such systems, prefer the built-in `rclone` upstream sync.

 A typical NAS/shared-folder setup can look like this: